casangi/casadocs/docs/api/casaconfig.rst

 - *agg*                   : startup without a graphical backend if True, default False.
 - *pipeline*              : attempt to load the pipeline modules and set other options appropriate for pipeline use if True, default False.
 When *pipeline* is True then *agg* will be assumed to be True even if *agg* is set to False here or on the command line.
 - *iplog*                 : create and use an IPython log if True, default False.
 - *iplogfile*             : IPython log file path/name, used only when iplog is True.
 Default "ipython-yyyymmdd-hhmmss.log".
-Note that this default value is set using the time module gmtime().
+Note that this default value is set using gmtime() from the time module on import of config.
-- *telemetry_enabled*     : allow anonymous usage reporting, default True.
-- *telemetry_log_directory* : path to location where telemetry log is recorded.
-Default "~/.casa/telemetry".
-- *telemetry_log_limit*   : maximum telemetry log usage in kilobytes.
-Default 20480.
-- *telemetry_log_size_interval* : the interval between checks on the telemetry log size in seconds.
-Default 60.
-- *telemetry_submit_interval* : the interval between submissions of telemetry data on CASA startup in seconds.
-Default 604800.
-- *crashreporter_enabled* : allow anonymous crash reporting, default True.
 - *user_site*             : include the user's local site-packages in the python path if True.
 Normally these should be excluded to avoid potential conflicts with CASA modules.
 Default False.

+**Note:** The auto update parameters are used during casatools initialization.
 **Note:** It is an error for *measures_auto_update* to be False when *data_auto_update* is True.
 In that case no auto updates will happen and CASA will continue after printing out an error message.

 A typical config.py file might look something like this:

 ::

-   measurespath="/home/casa/data/casa-data"
-   datapath=["/home/casa/data/casa-data", "~/.casa/my_additional_data"]
+   datapath=[measurespath, "~/.casa/my_additional_data"]
-   measures_auto_update=False
-   data_auto_update=False
+   data_auto_update = False
+   measures_auto_update = False
    log2term=True
    nologger=True

-**Note** that the default *logfile* and the default *iplogfile* use the time module to set the value to a string that depends on when the config file is evaluated.

 **Note** that in a monolithic CASA case the casasiteconfig.py will typically set *measurespath* to a shared data location and set *data_auto_update* and *measures_auto_update* to False.
 This example config.py might be appropriate for a shared *measurespath* location with an additional user-controlled data location added at the end of *datapath*.
-Auto updates are turned off to prevent the user from accidentally updating that shared location (they are likely also False in casasiteconfig.py and setting that to False in the user config.py is unnecessary).
+Auto updates are turned off to prevent the user from accidentally updating that shared location (they are likely also False in casasiteconfig.py and setting that to False in the user config.py here is unnecessary).
 Auto updates require that the user own *measurespath*, providing additional protection against accidentally updating a shared data location.

+**Note** that the default *logfile* and the default *iplogfile* use the time module to set the value to a string that depends on when the config file is evaluated.

 casasiteconfig.py
 ^^^^^^^^^^^^^^^^^